duanbiao2000/obsidianDoc/Extras/textgenerator/templates/dalle/ligFlare.md

 ---
 promptId: ligFlare
 aliases: 🖼️ Generate a Lens Flare photo
-description: Adds a streak of light onto an image generation, creating the appearance of a bright light source being just outside of the frame.
+summary: Adds a streak of light onto an image generation, creating the appearance of a bright light source being just outside of the frame.
 author: Prompt Engineering Guide
 tags: photo, dalle-2,lighting
 version: 0.0.1